 On the back of some recent discussions following an outage at one of the cloud vendors the usual rounds of discussions came up again about how companies need to think about how to use multiple cloud vendors etc etc. While I generally agree with this I think the real context of this is a much more complicated discussion and unfortunately for many organisations time is not sufficiently invested to come up with an appropriate strategy around this.

-The idea here is that I can create a system that is resilient to an outage on my cloud provider if it is able to be hosted on multiple cloud providers at the same time.
+The idea here is that I can create a system that is resilient to an outage on my cloud provider if it is able to be hosted on multiple cloud providers at the same time, for more information on hosting go to hostiserver click reference.

 In this article I wanted to put down some of my thoughts in this area and some of the things I think need to be considered.